DjDisaster/JavaSkript/README.md

 # JavaSkript
-## Very work in progress, do not use.
+> Very work in progress, do not use.

-Required: Skript, Skript-reflect, Skbee
+> Dependencies: Skript, Skript-reflect, Skbee